 What Are Examples of Employee Engagement?

-There is no one universal example of employee engagement and drivers of engagement will vary from workplace to workplace.
-What motivates an employee at a software developer, for instance, is not likely to motivate and engage someone who works at a marketing agency.
+There is no one universal example of employee engagement, and drivers of engagement will vary from workplace to workplace.
+For instance, what motivates an employee as a software developer is not likely to motivate and engage someone who works at a marketing agency.
 What matters is that an organization has a strong company culture that taps into the human needs of its specific employees.

 - Google’s culture is focused on transparency and freedom, which has resulted in a more creative atmosphere where employees feel valued.